 The architect chosen to build here was Antonin Raymond, widely regarded as one of the fathers of Japanese modern architecture.
 His biography reads like a twentieth-century almanac: He emigrated to the US from the Czech Republic in 1910.
 After working with Cass Gilbert on the Woolworth Building, he became a disciple of Frank Lloyd Wright, who he accompanied on his trip to Japan building the legendary Imperial Hotel.

 Raymond stayed behind in Japan and opened his architectural practice in 1921.
-He would build several embassies and other buildings in his trademark style that married modernism with distinctly Japanese elements.
+He built several embassies and other buildings in his trademark style that married modernism with distinctly Japanese elements.
 One of his associates, Kunio Maekawa had worked with grandmaster Le Corbusier in his Paris atelier and further connected Raymond with the European avant-garde.

 Returning to Tokyo after the war (after a sojourn that saw him work on a project in India), he convinced General MacArthur to have him build the (now demolished) Reader’s Digest Building, controversially located just next to the Imperial Palace moat in central Tokyo.
 Raymond was often not the most diplomatic architect and reportedly got embroiled in arguments with his clients at times.